Our Non-Toxic Baby Registry

 Kelly: My Crane humidifier put off a bad smell when it was turned on, almost like burning plastic and motor oil, so I didn’t end up using it.
 Allison said hers never did so maybe mine was just a defect, but if yours does, I recommend returning it.
 I tried sunning it and running the motor outside but it never got better unfortunately.

 We hope this takes a little stress out of prepping for your precious baby!
+Please note we chose these products in 2016 so products may have changed.
+We always recommend asking the companies directly for their most up to date product information.
+We also know there are plenty of new great products on the market.
+We'd love for you share any you love!
 Let us know if you have any questions or tips for creating a registry…we’d love to hear from you!

 Kelly is proof that switching to a pure, natural lifestyle is powerful even for those who consider themselves healthy.
 She’s experienced how much our everyday choices impact our quality of life and is passionate about helping others see and feel the connection.
 She lives in Jackson, Mississippi with her husband and two daughters.